philzook58/philzook58.github.io/_posts/2021-12-17-imatch-datalog.md

 layout: post
 title: "Instruction Matching with Souffle Datalog"
 tags: datalog compiler
 description: I use Souffle datalog to find patterns in a toy compiler IR.
-This also shows how to do graph pattern matching using datalog/sql
+This also shows how to do graph pattern matching using datalog or sql
 ---

 I've been thinking about instruction selection and datalog a lot lately.